floriankraemer/floriankraemer.github.io/_posts/2024-09-04-The-Optional-Object-Borrowed-from-Java.markdown

 * Improves Readability: It makes the code more readable by clearly indicating when a value may be absent.
 * Encourages Functional Programming: Optional promotes the use of functional programming techniques, such as mapping and flat mapping.

-Optionals are intended to be used as return types.
-Don't use them anywhere else.
+Optionals are intended to be used as return types, you should not use them anywhere else.

 ----